 Comparison of the similarity between the groundwater and streamflow dynamics on the event and seasonal scale reveals some interesting insights.
-Combining the differences found in the event (Figs. 67, 78 and 89) and seasonal patterns (Figs. 1314, 1415 and 1516), we can divide the stations into four groups:
+Combining the differences found in the event (Figs. 7, 8 and 9) and seasonal patterns (Figs. 14, 15 and 16), we can divide the stations into four groups:

 - Stations which are more similar to streamflow on the seasonal scale than on the event scale.
 These are mostly located in lower and mid slope (e.g. H07 and H06) and are only in contact with shallow groundwater system.
 Similarity on the event scale is low, probably due to slower flowpaths compared to those contributing to the streamflow.
 On the seasonal scale, streamflow is fed by the shallow groundwater.
 Hence, the seasonal dynamics is synchronous. - 2.
 Stations which are more similar to the streamflow dynamics on the event scale than on the seasonal scale (e.g. G2 and G4).
 From the borehole drillings, we know these are in contact with both the shallow and the deep groundwater system.
 On the event scale, the shallow groundwater flowpaths contribute to the relatively quick but normally small response, which is similar to streamflow.
-But these event responses are smaller in amplitude compare to the underlying seasonal dynamics.
 The dominant dynamics is seasonal, which is driven by the deeper flowpaths.
-These are slower, causing the seasonal dynamics to shift, and have a low correlation to the streamflow dynamics. - 3.
-Stations which show similarly comparably high similarity to the streamflow dynamics on the event and seasonal scale.
+These are slower, causing the seasonal dynamics to shift and low correlation to the streamflow dynamics. - 3.
+Stations which show similarly high similarity to the streamflow dynamics on the event and seasonal scale.
 These stations are mostly in the riparian zone (e.g. BP01 and BP07), which is constantly connected to the streamflow, i.e. have similar dynamics. - 4.
 Stations which have low similarity to the streamflow on both the event and seasonal scale.
 These are stations where the groundwater table is deeper than 10 m (e.g. G3 and G8) and does not react to precipitation event or it reacts on a much longer time scale than the streamflow.
-The slow celerity of flowpaths also causes the seasonal dynamics to shift resulting in low correlation to the streamflow.

-Previously, Exner-Kittridge et al. (2016) found that in the HOAL about 39% of the yearly stream baseflow was due to the net diffuse groundwater flow from the riparian zone and that they are positively correlated.
-This is consistent with the high seasonal correlation between streamflow and groundwater in the riparian and lower slope stations.
-Similar conclusions in terms of flowpaths in this study area were also found by Exner-Kittridge et al. (2016).
-They reported that, based on nitrate concentration measurements, the baseflow water mostly comes from the deep groundwater system - 25% from springs and 40% from the diffuse groundwater flow to the stream.
+The slow celerity of flowpaths also causes the seasonal dynamics to shift resulting in low correlation to the streamflow. - 575 Similar conclusions in terms of flowpaths in this study area were also found by Exner-Kittridge et al. (2016).
+They reported that, based on nitrate concentration measurements, the baseflow water mostly comes from the deep groundwater system 25% from springs and 40% from the diffuse groundwater flow to the stream.